Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 );
 ```

-I think its undeniably easier to understand the latter
+🦀👨🏻 I think it's undeniably easier to understand the one that _looks_ like HTML.

+🦀👨🏻 The React DSL will be converted back to JavaScript to be run in a JavaScript runtime.

-So, I promised silly, lets write our own DSL... a Brain Fudge interpreter.
+So, I promised silly, lets write our own DSL... a Brain Fudge transpiler.

+--- pause ---

+A transpiler takes one language and turns it into another, like how Reacts DSL is transpiled into JavaScript

-The programming language Brain Fudge (which is not in fact called Brain Fudge) was created by Urban Müller in 1993.
+The programming language Brain Fudge was created by Urban Müller in 1993.

 The language is what's known as an "esoteric" language which is, loosely speaking, a fully functional language that you would never actually want to use.

-Often they're considered jokes, but Brain Fudge actually lets us write real programs with just eight instructions.
+Often they're considered jokes, and Brain Fudge certainly is that, but it actually lets us write real programs with just eight instructions.

-This makes it ideal for creating a full DSL with little effort.
+This makes it ideal for demonstrating how to make a full language inside Rust.

-The language operates on theoretically infinite sequential memory initialised to `0`.

-You start with a pointer pointing to the first cell in memory and then process instructions that allow you to move the pointer, modify the data at that point in memory and either output or input data at the current pointer location.

 ---

-This is what the instructions do:
+Brain Fudge operates on a theoretically infinite sequence of memory initialised to `0`.

+You start with a pointer, pointing to the first cell in memory and then process instructions that allow you to:
+- move the pointer
+- modify the data at that point in memory
+- perform loops
+- and either output or input data at the current pointer location.

+---

+We do all this with the following eight instructions:

 greater than, increments the pointer position, moving it to the next position in memory